 If you plan on installing solar panels to harness the Sun's energy then for each dollar spent in energy efficiency measures you'll save much more on solar system costs.
 For example,

 if you can save just 0.5 kWh per day on your power bills, your solar energy system may cost $2000 cheaper.

 The actual number, obviously, depends on the panel prices, subsidies, and incentives but the impact is obvious.
 Another potential advantage of making your property energy efficient is that it increases the property's appraisals if you ever plan on selling it or renting out.
 One metric assessing the energy performance of an apartment/house is the Home Energy Score.

 DIY Energy Efficiency Measures

 If you have the time and vigor for it, doing it yourself will make you understand what makes your house tick.
-The point here is to understand that don't to chase after each inefficiency in your household but rather the glaring ones.
-According to Pareto's law, a few inefficiencies will account for most of the energy waste in your home so that's where you have to look first.
+The point here is to understand that you don't need to chase after each inefficiency in your household but rather the glaring ones.
+According to Pareto's law, a few inefficiencies will account for most of the energy waste in your home so that's where you have to look at first.
 Let's start with the big ones.